-The CH-47D Chinook helicopter carries out transportation of troops, artillery, supplies and equipment to the battlefield.
+The CH-47D Chinook helicopter is used for the transportation of troops, artillery, supplies, and equipment to the battlefield.

-Over 1,179 Chinooks are operational worldwide.
-Boeing has delivered more than 480 CH-47D Chinooks to the US Army and National Guard.
-The US Army Chinooks are undergoing digital improvement to keep the aircraft on the war field for over 20 years.
+More than 1,179 Chinooks are operational worldwide.
+Boeing delivered more than 480 CH-47D Chinooks to the US Army and National Guard.
+The US Army Chinooks underwent digital improvement to keep the aircraft on the war field for more than 20 years.

-Chinooks are under licensed production by AgustaWestland of Italy and Kawasaki in Japan.
-Chinooks built by AgustaWestland have been exported to Egypt, Greece, Iran, Libya and Morocco.
+Chinooks are under licensed production by Italian defence technology company Leonardo (formerly known as AgustaWestland) and Japanese firm Kawasaki.
+Chinooks built by AgustaWestland were exported to Egypt, Greece, Iran, Libya, and Morocco.

 CH-47F Chinook upgrade

 The CH-47F design features alterations to the airframe structure to reduce the effects of vibration, as well as other structural enhancements to the cockpit, cabin, aft section, pylon and ramp.

 The Rockwell Collins digital cockpit is fitted with the common avionics architecture system (CAAS) with improved electrical, avionics and communication systems.
 CAAS includes: five

 multi-function displays, moving map display; digital modem; BAE Systems digital advanced flight control system (DAFCS); data transfer system storing pre-flight and mission data.

 The more powerful Honeywell T55-GA-714A engines are fitted with FADEC (full authority digital engine control) and have thrust of 3,529kW (4,733shp).
 The operating range is increased to 609km (329nm) with mission radius of 370.4km (200nm).

 Selex announced in March 2010 that it would provide new avionics equipment and systems for 16 Chinook CH-47F helicopters belonging to Italian Army under the contract awarded by AgustaWestland.